jacobmendoza/jacobmendoza.github.io/_posts/2016-04-03-thoughts-on-designing-for-maintainability.markdown

 user interface.
 That isolation is accomplished with ports (the interface that establishes the contract for external communication) and the adapters (converts the external message into something that can be used into the application).

-You can read also <a href="http://blog.ploeh.dk/2013/12/03/layers-onions-ports-adapters-its-all-the-same/" target='blank'>Mark Seemann's approach</a> to the topic, where he calls out that this is not so different to a layered architecture following properly the <a href="https://en.wikipedia.org/wiki/Dependency_inversion_principle" target='blank'>Dependency Inversion Principle</a>.
+You can read also <a href="http://blog.ploeh.dk/2013/12/03/layers-onions-ports-adapters-its-all-the-same/" target='blank'>Mark Seemann's approach</a> to the topic, where he affirms that this is not so different to a layered architecture correctly following the <a href="https://en.wikipedia.org/wiki/Dependency_inversion_principle" target='blank'>Dependency Inversion Principle</a>.

 # Isolating the feature

-The initial step is isolating completely the input/s that will be used to fulfill the operation.
+The initial step is completely isolating the input/s to be used to fulfill the operation.
 Typically, that means making sure that we treat the request object that we receive as a DTO, with data and no behavior and also that we transform it into something different before it goes into the logic. <a href="http://blog.ploeh.dk/2011/05/31/AttheBoundaries,ApplicationsareNotObject-Oriented/" target='blank'>At the boundaries is ok if we do not have proper objects</a>.
 Same principle can be applied if we need to communicate